De'Andre Johnson

-De'Andre Johnson (born February 2, 1996) is an American football quarterback for the New Jersey Generals of the United States Football League (USFL).
-He played college football at East Mississippi Community College, Florida Atlantic, and Texas Southern.
+De'Andre Johnson (born February 2, 1996) is an American football coach and former quarterback who is the offensive assistant and running backs coach at Holmes Community College, a position he has held since 2024.

+Johnson played college football for the Florida Atlantic Owls and the Texas Southern Tigers, as well as junior college football for the East Mississippi Lions.
+He played two seasons in the United States Football League (USFL) with the New Jersey Generals.

-Early life and high school
+Early life

 Johnson grew up in Jacksonville, Florida and attended First Coast High School.
 As a senior, he completed 215 of 328 pass attempts for 3,710 yards and 47 touchdowns while rushing for 398 yards and nine touchdowns and was named the Class 8A Player of the Year and Florida's "Mr. Football".
 Johnson committed to play college football at Florida State during the summer before his sophomore year over offers from Clemson and Florida.